-The ‘soil’ isn’t needed if the plant fits within the pot, I think it looks better with it than without it.
+The tutorial for the round plant pot is here.
+The soil isn’t needed if the plant fits within the pot, I think it looks better with it than without it.

 Design: © Paper Kawaii Copyright Information